Prescription Requirements

 Contact Lens Prescriptions

 State Law: The Contact Lens Prescription Act sets out the requirements for a contact lens prescription and release.
-Board Rule 279.2 incorporates these requirements (see above).
+Board Rule 279.2 incorporates these requirements by defining the requirements for a contact lens prescription, release and verification.

-Questions: The August 2014, 2011 and 2007 Newsletters answer the most frequent questions regarding contact lens prescription release.
+Questions: The 2014, 2011 and 2007 Newsletters answer the most frequent questions regarding contact lens prescription release.

 Spectacle Prescriptions